 Right, you've narrowed it down and have some great ideas circulating.
 Here are the next steps in the business naming process:

-- Check the Trademarks Database to ensure you won’t be infringing on someone else’s Trademark.
-See: CIPC Trademarks South Africa
+Check the Trademarks database to ensure you won’t be infringing on someone else’s Trademark.
+See: ‘Trade Mark Search’ section on the Companies and Intellectual Properties Commission (CIPC) website

 Additional things to consider when choosing a name